apenella/verdmell/README.md

 # verdmell
-Vermell is a monitoring tool which goal is to report a server status, based on the result of execution of user-defined scripts.
+Vermell is an smooth monitoring tool which goal is to achieve the health status of a server's set of services.
+The services' health status is based on the result of execution of user-defined scripts.